Cody Cameron

 Cody William Cameron (born October 12, 1970) is an American voice actor, film director and storyboard artist best known for directing Cloudy with a Chance of Meatballs 2.
-He voiced many animated characters, including Pinocchio and the Three Little Pigs in the Shrek series and Mr. Weenie in the Open Season franchise.
+He voiced many animated characters, including Pinocchio and the Three Little Pigs in the Shrek series, of which he was also a storyboard artist, and Mr. Weenie in the Open Season franchise.

 Career

-Cameron started his career at DreamWorks Animation writing dialogue and storyboarding for the Shrek franchise, Shark Tale and Madagascar.
+Cameron studied animation at CalArts.
+He started his career at DreamWorks Animation writing dialogue and storyboarding for the Shrek franchise, Shark Tale and Madagascar.

 In 2004, Cameron left DreamWorks to join Sony Pictures Animation.
 He worked there as a storyboard artist on Surf's Up and wrote and directed a short film The ChubbChubbs Save Xmas, a sequel to The ChubbChubbs!.
 Cameron also voiced Mr. Weenie in the Open Season franchise and directed Open Season 3.
 In 2013, he co-directed with Kris Pearn his first theatrical feature film Cloudy with a Chance of Meatballs 2.

+Personal life

+Cameron's grandfather Bob Youngquist was a Disney animator from 1935 to 1970 and he was inspired to become an animator through his grandfather.
+He married Rainbow Underhill in 2023.
+They both met studying at CalArts.
+He has children.
+Cameron has also formed several bands.